Peripheral subgroups of Kleinian groups: Introduction

-Our strategy for attacking this problem is motivated by a study of earlier work by Keen and Series~\cite{keen93,keen94} and previous work with Martin and Schillewaert~\cite{ems21,ems22M}.
+Our strategy for attacking this problem is motivated by a study of earlier work by Keen and Series~\cite{keen93,keen94} and previous work of the author with Martin and Schillewaert~\cite{ems21}.
 We first construct a dense `lamination', by semi-algebraic\footnote{Throughout this paper, \df{semi-algebraic} is shorthand for semi-algebraic over $ \R $.
-Roughly speaking this means sets defined by finitely many polynomial inequalities in $ \R^n $, see \cite[\S 2.3]{basu}.} sets, of the quasiconformal deformation space of $G$.
+Roughly speaking this means sets defined by finitely many polynomial inequalities in $ \R^n $, see Basu, Pollack, and Roy~\cite[\S 2.3]{basu}.} sets, of the quasiconformal deformation space of $G$.
 Each `leaf' of this lamination consists of groups with specified convex core bending lamination.
 We then thicken the leaves semi-algebraically; since groups with rational bending laminations are dense, we obtain a semi-algebraic covering of the entire space.

 We begin in \cref{sec:locglo} with the introduction of definitions and notation that will be used throughout the paper, together with some general machinery for decomposing geometrically finite Kleinian groups in a purely formal way.
 Following this, in \cref{sec:peripheral}, we introduce the special families of subgroups (called \df{circle chains}) which induce decompositions of geometrically finite Kleinian groups in ways that are compatible with the geometry of the convex core quotient.
 The semi-algebraic leaves of the lamination (called \df{pleating varieties}) are defined in \cref{sec:varieties} in terms of the existence of these geometric decompositions.
 Following this, in \cref{sec:formaldomains} we give the algebraic structure that is used to talk about parameterisations of fundamental domains.
 Then, in \cref{sec:fundom}, we state and prove the two main theorems of the paper which we will now describe.